BenWestgate/yeti.Bash/README.md

 Suitable for Storing $50k to $20M of Bitcoin when executed on a clean always offline PC from a Linux Live OS.  (currently tested on Ubuntu 20.04 LTS, Xubuntu, Manjaro)

-Seed words are backed up in a format 100% compatible with Yeti Wallets
+Seed words are backed up on paper in a format 100% compatible with Yeti Wallets

 Find original here: https://github.com/JWWeatherman/yeticold